 The uterus keeps its position suspended in the pelvic cavity by being hung from it’s ligaments.
 Releasing restrictions of the fascia around these ligaments allows motility to the uterus and may help relieve pain and dysfunction to the area.
 The main ligaments are the suspensory ligament (which is also important also brings blood to the ovaries), broad ligament, round ligament, cardinal ligament and uterosacral ligament.
 Also, looking for blockages in the blood supply to the area is very important to help rebalance this crucial area.

-Eicosanoids are derived from omega-3 and omega-6 fatty acids.
-Since we cannot produce these fatty acids, we must consume them, hence their moniker “essential fatty acids”.
+- omega-3 and omega-6 fatty acids.
 The main sources of Omega-3 fatty acids are flaxseed oil, walnut oil, krill oil and oily fish.
 They also can be found in green leafy vegetables, pumpkin seeds, hempseed.
 It seems that the ratio of omega-6 to omega-3 is crucial, and intake should probably be around 4:1.
 High intake of trans fats are associated with increased levels endometriosis.

-A great book about this area is “Chronic Pelvic Pain and Dysfunction” by Leon Chaitow and Ruth Lovegrove Jones.
+Most of this info is from “Chronic Pelvic Pain and Dysfunction” by Leon Chaitow and Ruth Lovegrove Jones.